ozgeonline/ozgeonline/README.md

 ### 👩‍💻 About Me

-### 👩‍💻 About Me

 Hi!
 I'm a Frontend Developer deep-diving into the Fullstack universe.
-I love turning complex designs into responsive, pixel-perfect code using React, Next.js, and TypeScript.
+I love turning complex designs into responsive, pixel perfect code using React, Next.js, and TypeScript.

 🔭 Current Focus: Next.js Ecosystem, SEO Optimization, and UI/UX. <br>
 ⚙️ Architecture: Focusing on clean code, component reusability, and SEO-friendly structures. <br>